Rethinking the holidays: Traditions, change are on the table

 She points to recent New York Times wedding announcements as an example of how people can rethink traditional celebrations.
 The announcements “show the range of ways in which those getting married have in fact drilled down to what is most of significance for them -- and with no homogeneity.”

-We can bring that same creativity to Thanksgiving and other holidays this year, says Catherine Sanderson, professor of psychology at Amherst College.
+We can bring that same creativity to Thanksgiving and other holidays this year.

-“Rituals make the ordinary extraordinary,” says Sanderson.
+“Rituals make the ordinary extraordinary,” says Jodi Eichler-Levine, a professor of Religion Studies at Lehigh University.
 “A pumpkin pie on a random day in October is just a pumpkin pie.
 But a pumpkin pie on the fourth Thursday of November is not just pumpkin pie: It’s part of Thanksgiving.
 Our intentions, coupled with the season, elevate it.”

 And that’s true even if the ritual has been moved because of unique circumstances.